-Laser jammer review: best laser jammers of 2017
+Laser jammer reviews: best laser jammers 2020

 Legality of Use

-If the banning situation wasn’t bad enough, a new police laser manufacturer appeared some years ago claiming that their new police lasers were going to be unjammable and for some time, certain irresponsible online forum members publicly taunted the developer.
+If the banning of laser jammers wasn’t bad enough, a new police laser manufacturer appeared some years ago claiming that their new police lasers were going to be unjammable and for some time, certain irresponsible online forum members publicly taunted the developer.
 As it turned out, the company, called DragonEye, wasn’t fooling around.
-They started manufacturing guns that proved to be difficult for jammer companies to beat and they were marketed to police departments around the world interested in finally beating the laser jammer manufacturers at their own game.
+They started manufacturing guns that proved to be difficult for laser jammer companies to beat and they were marketed to police departments around the world interested in finally beating the laser jammer manufacturers at their own game.

 Today, DragonEye Technology makes several guns that are quite inexpensive which use variable and random or “pseudo-random” pulse-rates, rendering all of the laser jammers that solely rely on conventional look-up table algorithms useless against them.